rjohnsen/predefender.com/content/about/cv.md

 Roger is a cybersecurity leader and practitioner with broad experience across Security Operations, threat hunting, penetration testing, and software development.
 He currently serves as **Lead Security Architect – Threat Informed Defense** at Orkla IT, where he designs secure architectures, builds detection capabilities, and mentors teams in SOC, threat intelligence, and vulnerability management.

 He is the author of "[The Huntbook by Predefender](https://huntbook.predefender.com)", an online resource for professionalizing threat hunting and incident response.
-In addition, Roger develops proof-of-concept security tools such as **Wraithbind** (a Rust-based C2/threat emulation platform) and **Sentifender Lexica Detectica** (a Streamlit app for exploring Microsoft Defender/Sentinel schemas).
+In addition, Roger develops proof-of-concept security tools such as **Wraithbind** (a Rust-based C2/Breach and Attack Simulation platform) and **Sentifender Lexica Detectica** (a Streamlit app for exploring Microsoft Defender/Sentinel schemas).
 [Predefender](https://predefender.com) is Rogers personal initiative to both drive innovation and teach threat hunting to the masses.

 With a strong background in information security consulting and hands-on programming, he combines strategic vision with technical depth.
 A passionate Capture The Flag (CTF) participant and reverse engineer, Roger thrives at the intersection of red and blue teaming, bringing creativity, precision, and persistence to solving complex security challenges.